 - Strong school-based staffing of counselors, social workers, and psychologists

 - Threat assessment teams at all schools

-- School resource officers at the upper elementary, middle, and high schools (with regular visits to the elementary schools) through a partnership with the Charlottesville Police Department
+- School resource officers (SROs) at the upper elementary, middle, and high schools (plus an all-elementary SRO) through a partnership with the Charlottesville Police Department

 - Surveillance cameras, screening procedures for visitors, buzz-in entrances, lighting/locking upgrades, and standardized exterior door signage to assist first responders